 - Monobasic potassium phosphate

-Afluria® Quad vaccine may also contain trace amounts of detergent (sodium taurodeoxycholate), egg protein (ovalbumin), sucrose, neomycin sulfate, polymyxin B sulfate and propiolactone.
+Afluria® Quad vaccine may also contain trace amounts of detergent (sodium taurodeoxycholate), egg protein (ovalbumin), sucrose, neomycin sulfate, polymyxin B sulfate, propiolactone and hydrocortisone.

-Afluria® Quad vaccine does not contain lactose, gluten, tartrazine or any azo dyes.
+Afluria® Quad vaccine does not contain lactose, gluten, tartrazine, any azo dyes, or latex.

 Ask your doctor, nurse or pharmacist if you are unsure about anything or want more information about Afluria® Quad vaccine.